-Funky Soap Conditioner Bar
+3. EarthKind Conditioner Bar

-Gallinée Cleansing Bar
+5. Gallinée Cleansing Bar

 This cleanser can be used for your face and body so it’s an ideal all-in-one travel essential.
 In fact, this handy little bar is a perfect pick-me-up for when your skin is feeling a bit dehydrated and grubby from a long day of travelling.

 I find cleansers quite tricky as I have sensitive skin.
 All too often after using them my face would feel clean but uncomfortably tight.
 However, when I used this Gallinée Cleansing Bar I was pleasantly surprised at how fresh and hydrated my face felt.
-It also lasts years.

-Lush Charcoal Toothy Tabs
+6. Lush Charcoal Toothy Tabs

-The plastic bottle they come in is 100% recyclable, and there are no harmful chemicals in the toothpaste tabs so it’s ideal if you’re thinking about your environmental impact (read more tips on how to be sustainable here).
+The plastic bottle they come in is 100% recyclable, and there are no harmful chemicals in the toothpaste tabs so it’s ideal if you’re thinking about your environmental impact (read more tips on how to be a sustainable traveller here).

 To activate the toothpaste you nibble on the tablet so that it breaks down into a paste.
 Admittedly it’s a method that takes some getting used to but at least you won’t have to worry about using up your tiny travel toothpaste in about three days.

-Lush Crème de Menthe Mouthwash Tabs
+7. Lush Crème de Menthe Mouthwash Tabs

 Thanks to Lush you can even get a solid mouthwash for your travel essentials.
 Similar to the Toothy Tabs, simply pop one tab in your mouth, take a sip of water and feel the tablet start to fizz.

-Salt of the Earth Crystal Classic Deodorant
+8. Salt of the Earth Crystal Classic Deodorant

 Not only is this crystal deodorant a perfect non-liquid alternative for travel but it’s also a great investment because it lasts a long time.
-Seriously.
 I’ve had mine for about two years now and I still have a lot left before I need to think about replacing it.

 This deodorant contains only one ingredient: Potassium Alum, which means it’s essentially a huge rock of salt.
 It’s completely fragrance-free so it can suit anyone and there are no harmful chemicals to worry about.

 Tea tree oil is naturally antibacterial, antiviral and antifungal so it can combat odour.
 It’s another liquid to add to the pile, true, but if you swap in a few solid toiletries you should be able to find some room in that ziplock bag.

-Friendly Soap Tin
+10. Suma Travel Soap Tin